rapha021/vendamoderna/replit.md

 # Overview

 This is a React-based landing page application for an adult content subscription service.
-It's built as a full-stack web application with a modern tech stack including React frontend, Express.js backend, and PostgreSQL database.
-The application features a landing page designed to capture leads and process purchases for premium content access.
+Originally built as a full-stack web application, it has been converted to a static build for easy deployment.
+The application features a modern, mobile-responsive landing page designed to capture leads and process purchases for premium content access at R$14,99.

+## Current Status (August 2025)
+- ✅ Fully responsive landing page completed
+- ✅ Mobile-first design implemented
+- ✅ Static build generated in `/public` folder
+- ✅ Ready for deployment to any static hosting service

 # User Preferences